Valorant Agent Guide – Sova

 • When using Hunter’s Fury, one should not hesitate to fire all three shots within the 8 seconds.

 • To cancel the Ulti, the Ulti button must be pressed again.
-Simply switching weapons is not enough.
+Simply switching is not enough.

 • The range of Hunter’s Fury is quite large, but not unlimited.
 Always check the minimap to see how far you can shoot.